Cortina Sliding Centre: Approval before the games

+The sliding Centre during the 2026 Winter Olympics.

-From March 24 to 28, 2025, 60 bobsleigh, skeleton, and luge athletes from 12 countries took part in the pre-homologation of the new track.
+From 24 to 28 March 2025, 60 bobsleigh, skeleton, and luge athletes from 12 countries took part in the pre-homologation of the new track.
 Athletes began their first runs roughly half way up the track, starting slightly higher each time as they became familiar with each curve at higher speeds.
-After 4 days of testing, athletes, coaches and officials from both the IBSF and FIL, the governing bodies for bobsleigh and skeleton and luge respectfully, unanimously approved of the new track, and considered the pre-testing events a major success.
+After four days of testing, athletes, coaches and officials from both the IBSF and FIL, the governing bodies for bobsleigh and skeleton and luge respectfully, unanimously approved of the new track, and considered the pre-testing events a success.
 This was a major step in confirming the new track's ability to host events for the 2026 Olympic Games.

 In late 2025, international training periods have been planned by the IBSF and FIL to allow all internationally competing athletes to learn and train on the new track well ahead of the Olympic Games.
-Luge athletes are expected to begin this training on October 27.
-Bobsleigh and Skeleton athletes have a planned training block from November 7 to 16, immediately followed by the opening week of the IBSF World Cup, where further training and official racing will take place from November 17 to 23.
-Finally, athletes will return to Cortina in the days leading up to the start of the 2026 Olympic Games for a final training period before Olympic competition begins.
+Luge athletes began this training on 27 October.
+Bobsleigh and Skeleton athletes had a training blocks from 7 to 16 November, immediately followed by the opening week of the IBSF World Cup, where further training and official racing took place from 17 to 23 November.
+Finally, athletes returned to Cortina in the days leading up to the start of the 2026 Olympic Games for a final training period before the Olympic competition began.